webmilio-terraria-mods/Infu/README.md

 }
 ```

 Although I'm quite sad (and uncertain) about this, I'm not convinced this mod is very efficient/optimized on it's calls.
-Therefor,
+Therefore,
 it's best if you build your own information cache after using this mod.
 For example, if you want armor to reduce movement speed by 10%
 with heavy armor, you would cache this information on load.
 ```cs